Shopping for a new sofa? Here are seven tips from the experts

 Buying a significant piece of furniture like a sofa is an investment in your home.
 Get it right and you’ll spend hours of comfortable evenings relaxed on it.
 Get it wrong and you could be regretting your choice for equally as long!

 But with so many sofa models to choose from today, how do you narrow your search down to the perfect piece?

 To help you wade through the many different styles, sizes, shapes, colours and textures, here are seven sofa-buying tips from experts.

 1) Don’t fall for trends

-Since your sofa is going to among the significant pieces of your room, keeping the look simple and complementary is ideal.
-The big upholstered pieces should not have trendy colours or big patterns.
-Rather, use the trendy colour splash and the pattern punch on your throw pillows.
-This way, you will be able to have fun with colours and also change them, if needed.
+Since your sofa will be among the significant pieces of your room, keeping the look simple and complementary is ideal.
+The big upholstered pieces, like the sofa with ottoman, should have something other than trendy colors or patterns.
+Instead, use the stylish color splash and the pattern punch on your throw pillows.
+This way, you can have fun with colors and change them if needed.

 2) Consider all elements in your room